uo-applied-math/applied_math/pages/fall.md

 ## Homework and assessment

+I will assign roughly 8 weekly homeworks - to be due all weeks except Week 1 (the first week of term) and Week 6 (midterm week).
+Assignments are due in Canvas on Tuesdays, at 11:59pm.
+There's a late penalty of 10 percent per day, so please submit on time.
+I'll drop the lowest assignment grade.

-Weekly homeworks will consist of a mix of theoretical problems and computational exercises.
+These assignments will consist of a mix of theoretical problems and computational exercises.
 Homework will be turned in as jupyter notebooks, allowing integration of programming, simulation results, and LaTeX into a single document.

 ## Grading